-A year and a half later (September, 2015) Mettle Forger approached All Day Ruckoff about expanding the Pull-Up Challenge event with the goal to get even more people involved.
-Although no one knew it at the time the Pull-Up Challenge that ran from 10/1/2015 to 12/31/2015 was the first official Charity Challenges event.
-It was hosted on a terrible website with minimum functionality but it worked and, more importantly, showed everyone what was possible.
+In September of 2015 (nearly a year and a half later) Kirk Deligiannis (of Mettle Forger) approached Brian Lohr (of All Day Ruckoff) with the idea to expand the Pull-Up Challenge event.
+The goal was to get more people involved, create a community around it, and raise even more money for charity.
+Although no one knew it at the time the All Day Ruckoff x Mettle Forger Pull-Up Challenge that ran from 10/1/2015 to 12/31/2015 was the first official Charity Challenges event.
+It was hosted on a website that was written on a cross-country airplane flight and had minimum functionality… but it worked.
+The most important part of the website was not the features present but that it validated that something like this could work.

 Most virtual event companies donate “a percentage” of proceeds from their events to charity.
-The frustrating part there is that most of them do not tell you what that percentage is and where it goes.
-We are as transparent about this as humanly possible.
+The frustrating part with that wording is that most of them never tell you what that percentage is and where it goes.
+After being frustrated about this numerous times we knew we wanted to be as transparent about this as humanly possible.

-Exactly 100% of the proceeds from our live events, the cornerstone of Charity Challenges, are donated to charity.
+Exactly 100% of the net proceeds from our live events, the cornerstone of Charity Challenges, are donated to charity.
 Other products and perpetual events have variable donation percentages shown below.
-So date we have donated $49,484 to charity which is something we are very proud of.
+To date we have donated $203,118 to charity which is something we are very proud of.

 |Event/Item Type||% to Charity||% to Operating Costs*|

 *Operating Costs: Operating costs are costs beyond putting on the associated event.
-Examples of thee costs include domain name fees, website hosting, and other technology services.
+Examples of thee costs include domain name fees, website hosting, office supplies, and other technology services.

-It costs of thousands of dollars each year to operate the website, fulfill packages, and give you the experience that you deserve.
+It costs of thousands and thousands of dollars each year to operate the Charity Challenges website, fulfill packages, and give you the experience that you deserve.
 The goal with having a portion of some event proceeds go towards general operating costs is to make Charity Challenges at a minimum a net-even company.

 Thank you so much for your support!